jefflunt/glint-box/README.md

 **These paths are mutually exclusive** (i.e. pick only one, don't try to do both - they will conflict)

-* [Download a pre-build OS image](http://karmanebula.com/glint-downloads/), flash your SD card, and boot up your Pi.
+* [Download a pre-built OS image](http://karmanebula.com/glint-downloads/), flash your SD card, and boot up your Pi.
 This is the least complicated approach and should give you a known working experience
 * Follow the prerequisites and build instructions below

 ## Prerequisites